Updated May 25, 2023

 Once the home of Elvis Presley, Graceland Mansion is now a historical building and a popular tourist attraction.
-It is a 5.6-hectare land based in Memphis, Tennessee, and describes true luxury through architecture.
-Graceland is located in Whitehaven, Elvis Presley Boulevard neighborhood, and lies nine miles south of Central Memphis.
+It is a 5.6-hectare land-based in Memphis, Tennessee, and describes true luxury through architecture.
+Graceland is located in Whitehaven, Elvis Presley Boulevard neighborhood, nine miles south of Central Memphis.

 Now people from around the world visit this old mansion and take the complete experience of it.